hmakelin/gisnav/docs/pages/developer_guide/development/install_gisnav.rst

 Install locally
 ____________________________________________________

-Here we describe how to install GISNav locally on your development computer so that it is easy to make changes and re-test the software without having to rebuild a :term:`Docker` image.
+This page describes how to install GISNav locally on your development computer.
+With a local installation of GISNav it is easy to make changes and re-test the software without having to rebuild a :term:`Docker` image.

-If you are only interested in using but not necessarily developing GISNav, you will probably want to use the :ref:`Docker Compose builds <Deploy with Docker Compose>` instead of installing locally.
+If you are only interested in running but not necessarily developing GISNav, you will probably want to use the :ref:`Docker Compose services
+<Deploy with Docker Compose>` instead of installing locally.

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. include:: ../_shared/prerequisites/ros.rst

-.. include:: .../_shared/prerequisites/gisnav.rst

 .. include:: ../_shared/prerequisites/source_workspace.rst